From Our Family To Yours

 Non-GMO Project Certified

-South of France Natural Body Care is proud that ALL 12 of our Bar soaps are Non-GMO Project Verified.
+South of France Natural Body Care is proud to be Non-GMO Project Verified.
 The verification is an assurance that a product has been produced according to consensus-based best practices for GMO avoidance, helping you make informed shopping decisions.

 To find out more, visit the Non-GMO Project.